Game-ending homer by Betts lifts Boston over Twins 4-3 in 10

-"Fortunately, I got enough of a good pitch to hit and got it up in the air," Betts said after his first game-ending home run.

-Betts homer capped a wild last few innings.
+Betts first career game-ending homer capped a wild last few innings.
 The Twins rallied from a 2-1 deficit to take a one-run lead in the top of the ninth.
 Rafael Devers hit a leadoff homer in the bottom of the inning to force extras.

-"That's the definition of a team - we've just to pick each other up," Betts said.
-"We may not do everything well one particular night, but we can find a way to win a game and I think that's what makes us good."

-It was the 25th homer of the season for Betts, Boston's All-Star right fielder who is leading the majors with a .345 batting average.
+Betts drove Matt Belisle's first pitch of the night over the Green Monster setting off a celebration to end a hot, muggy night at Fenway Park.

+Betts' teammates cooled him off by dousing him with a cooler full of ice water when the All-Start right fielder stepped out of the dugout for a curtain call.

+Tyler Thornburg (1-0) got the win by holding the Twins scoreless in the 10th after Craig Kimbrel blew a shot at his 33rd save in the ninth.

 Jackie Bradley Jr. hit a two-run homer in the fifth for Boston and Chris Sale struck out 10 over six scoreless innings.
 Sale was on track to win his sixth straight start before the late hits took both starters out of the decision.

-"Just unbelievable.
-We know what this lineup can do," Sale said.
-"Our guys are just picking us up."

-Tyler Thornburg (1-0) got the win by holding the Twins scoreless in the 10th after Craig Kimbrel blew a shot at his 33rd save in the ninth.
-Eddie Rosario hit a two-run double with two outs in the ninth to give Minnesota its first lead.

-Kimbrel came in for the last out of the eighth but couldn't survive his own control issues in the ninth.
-Robbie Grossman drew a walk with one out and advanced on a wild pitch, Jorge Polanco walked with two outs and Rosario drove in both with a double to center.
+Kimbrel, who came in for the last out of the eighth but couldn't survive his own control issues in the ninth.
+Robbie Grossman drew a walk with one out and advanced on a wild pitch, Jorge Polanco walked with two outs and Rosario drove in both with a double to center, giving the Twins their first lead of the night.

-"We hung around, we made Sale work," Twins manager Paul Molitor said.
-"We didn't score but we got him up there."

-Sale was done after throwing 100 pitches in six innings.
-The Twins rallied against Boston's bullpen, but couldn't hold the lead themselves.

 Lance Lynn also pitched six innings, holding Boston to just two runs on Bradley's homer in the fifth.
 He struck out three and walked two.